Car hire in Barcelona Airport

 The average temperature in the summer fluctuates around 80°F / 27°C and winters are mild.
 Rain is rare and windy weather common, so for a majority of the year, the roads are dry and a pleasure to drive.
 If you’ll car hire at Barcelona Airport, you can expect a great start of your road trip.

-Drive beyond Barcelona Airport
+Drive your rental car around Barcelona Airport

 Barcelona is a great starting point for a road-trip around Spain.
 If you may, stay a few days in this charming and colourful city, and then head south to Grenada, where you can head back and head North to visit all of the notorious Spanish villages like Seville and Cordoba, visit the capital of Spain and in the end, leave your car at the airport.
 You have several options to hire a car at Barcelona Airport, the rates are great, and car hire providers well-trusted, so there's no reason not to seize this opportunity.
 You'll have the time of your life.